 Retraining Because of Technological Change.
 Whenever a bargaining unit position is being eliminated, reduced or phased out due to technological changes, the University will make reasonable efforts to retrain affected employees so they may qualify for new positions to be established by the

 University or gain access to existing positions requiring these skills.

+Police employees will receive a minimum of ten (10) hours above the WSTC Mandatory Core Training of 24 hours per year.

 ARTICLE 26 – COMMUTE TRIP REDUCTION AND PARKING